steem-driver/awesome-steem/README.md

 * [Heroku](http://heroku.com) - a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 * [Netlify](https://www.netlify.com/) - an all-in-one workflow that combines global deployment, continuous integration, and automatic HTTPS.

+## Steem DAO

+*Steem DAO is dedicated to improve the Steem platform*

+* [Steem Proposal System](https://steemproposals.com/) - Propose and vote for projects that improves Steem

 # Resources

 Where to find more resources about Steem.

+## Developer Community

+* [SteemDevs Chat](https://discord.gg/B29Bbng) - a Discord channel where Steem developers go to discuss Steem development, and related topics